-- No more than 10 percent of adult and dislocated worker funds may be used to provide transitional jobs. - Service will be offered with a training plan individualized to the job seeker. - A transitional job agreement at one worksite can be written for a maximum of 20 calendar weeks and no more than 800 hours. - Wages shall be no less than minimum wage. - Prevailing wage per industry is allowable. - Title I Service Provider is employer of record. - The number of training hours for a participant may be increased based upon the individual circumstances of the participant, such as disability.
+- No more than 10 percent of adult and dislocated worker funds may be used to provide transitional jobs. - Service will be offered with a training plan individualized to the job seeker. - A transitional job agreement at one worksite can be written for a maximum of 13 calendar weeks and no more than 520 hours. - Wages shall be no less than minimum wage. - Prevailing wage per industry is allowable. - Title I Service Provider is employer of record. - The number of training hours for a participant may be increased based upon the individual circumstances of the participant, such as disability. - The number of training hours for a participant may be increased based upon WIOA Title I Director or his/her designee's assessment of customer needs.